lukasroegner/homebridge-nello/README.md

 * The webhook uses a relay service which is hosted by @AlexanderBabel.
 You can find the source code of the service here: https://github.com/AlexanderBabel/nello-backend

 ## Upcoming Features

-The following features will be implemented soon, stay tuned!
-Important: All new features will be added to the configuration, so that you can enable and disable all of them (if you don't like a feature).

 * Any suggestions?